peterhinch/micropython-epaper/README.md

 ``Display`` class.
 The driver comprises the following modules:
  1. epaper.py The user interface to the display and flash memory
  2. epd.py Low level driver for the EPD (electrophoretic display)
- 3. flash.py Low level driver for the Flash memory (under development)
+ 3. flash.py Low level driver for the flash memory

 ### Utilities